fcaspe/bfreeOrgan2/README.md

 After the Discovery Board is flashed, connect the User USB Port to your computer.
 It will recognize a MIDI Device.
 Route a controller to the MIDI input of the Board.
 The audio output is provided by the 3.5mm Jack of the Discovery Board.

+## On Linux/ALSA:

+NOTE: Make sure you have the Alsa Development Libs installed.

+*FIRST switch to the linux_alsa branch:*

+1. Run: 'git checkout linux_alsa'
+2. Run 'make'
+3. Execute the testbench: './bin/testbench'

+An ALSA MIDI port will open for you to connect your favorite controller! ( I use alsaconnectgui )

 ## License